Q:

 the message "Hello, World", the memory usage in Mobile-C is 100 times

-less than that in Jade, a Java-based mobile agent platform.
+less than that in JADE, a Java-based mobile agent platform.

 Q: Where can Mobile-C be applied?